 The Dodgers, in the World Series for the first time since 1966, would fall to the two-time defending champion Oakland Athletics.
 Garvey hit .381 in the losing effort.

 Shortly after the Fall Classic ended, Garvey’s magical 1974 continued with his first Gold Glove Award and his first and only trophy as the National League MVP.
 For the season, Garvey hit .312 with 21 HR and 111 RBI.
 He stroked 200 hits on the nose and scored 95 runs.
-The Gold Glove was the first of four consecutive that he would earn.
+The Gold Glove was the first of four consecutive awards that he earned.

 An All-Star Among All-Stars